bc-computing/gus-automation/plotFigs/README.md

 Figure 9 was also collected manually.
 We ran each replication protocol with the maximum clients it could handle without crashing, varied write percentage, and used `client_metrics.py` on the resulting client folders to give us average throughput.
 Afterwards, we plotted the csvs of each replication protocol using gnuplot.

 ### Figure 10 - Replication Factor vs. Latency (layered design)
 Figure 10 was also collected manually.
-We ran experiments with the layered design version of gus (by switching branches) with different numbers of data servers, and used `client_metrics.py` on the resulting client folders to extract p99.99 read/write latency.
+We ran experiments with the layered design version of Gus (by switching branches) with different numbers of data servers, and used `client_metrics.py` on the resulting client folders to extract p99.99 read/write latency.
 Then we plotted with gnuplot.

 ### Figure 11 - Data Size vs Read Latency
-Figure 11 was also collected manually, where we varied data size and used `client_metrics.py` to get p50 and p99 read latency with both giza and gus.
+Figure 11 was also collected manually, where we varied data size and used `client_metrics.py` to get p50 and p99 read latency with both Giza and Gus.
 Data was plotted with gnuplot.

 ## Package Design
 For figures 6 and 7, `plot_figs.py`, `folders_to_norm_latencies.py`, `latencies_to_csv.py`, and `csvs_to_plot.py` were used.
 Figures 8-11 do not use `folders_to_norm_latencies.py` and `csvs_to_plot.py`.
 Below I will detail what each file does.